 If you want to walk on the trail, check which Fire District you will be in.
-Details of the Fire Ban Districts can be found Google map on the Friends website.
+Details of the Fire Ban Districts can be found Interactive Map on the Friends website.

 We strongly advise you to respect the rights of landholders.
 Please restrict any activity which may increase the risk of fire in this period.